Bribie Island

 Population growth drivers in Bribie Island are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Bribie Island's population is approximately 22,139 as of August 2025.
-This figure represents an increase of 1,527 people since the 2021 Census, which reported a population of 20,612.
-The increase was inferred from the estimated resident population of 22,137 in June 2024 and an additional 293 validated new addresses since the Census date.
+Bribie Island's population, as of August 2025, is approximately 22,139, indicating a growth of 1,527 people since the 2021 Census.
+This increase represents a 7.4% rise from the previous figure of 20,612.
+The estimated resident population of 22,137 in June 2024 and an additional 293 validated new addresses contribute to this growth.
 This results in a population density of 152 persons per square kilometer.
-Over the past decade, Bribie Island has shown resilient growth patterns with a compound annual growth rate of 1.9%, outperforming its SA3 area.
-Interstate migration contributed approximately 79.2% of overall population gains during recent periods.
+Over the past decade, Bribie Island has shown resilience with a compound annual growth rate of 1.9%, outperforming its SA3 area.
+Interstate migration accounted for approximately 79.2% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-Considering projected demographic shifts, Bribie Island's population is expected to increase by just below the median of statistical areas analysed by AreaSearch.
-Based on the latest population numbers, the area is projected to grow by 2,387 persons to reach a total population of approximately 24,526 by 2041, reflecting an overall increase of approximately 10.8% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+These state projections lack age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023, based on 2022 data.
+By 2041, Bribie Island is projected to increase by 2,387 persons, reflecting a total increase of 10.8% over the 17-year period.

 Frequently Asked Questions - Population